 While we don't enforce a strict limit on data transfer, we will get in touch with you if your data transfer looks unusually high.

-When Launchpad builds a source package in a PPA, it creates binaries for:
+When Launchpad builds a source package in a PPA, by default it creates binaries for:

-We use the Xen virtualization system for security during the build process, ensuring that each build has a clean build environment and different developers cannot impact on one another's builds accidentally.
+We use OpenStack clouds for security during the build process, ensuring that each build has a clean build environment and different developers cannot affect one another's builds accidentally.
 These clouds do not yet have support for the powerpc and s390x architectures; when they do, it will also be possible to request those architectures in PPAs.